thautwarm/fix-author/README.md

       fu: from user/author name to change.
       tu: to user/name to be changed to.
       fe: from email/email to change.
-      tu: to email/email to be changed to.
+      te: to email/email to be changed to.
 ```

 Here are four examples: